How to Braid a Gummy Worm Candy Lei

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-But before you dive into this “How-To,” have you ever wondered what gummy worms are made out of, or how their made?
+But before you dive into this “How-To,” have you ever wondered what gummy worms are made out of, or how they are made?

 The concept of gummy candy was invented by Hans Reigel in 1922.
 At that time it was in the form of a bear.